How do zero emission vehicles work

-Fossil fuels powered vehicles not only make up the overwhelming majority of vehicles on UK roadsLink opens in a new window, but they represent a significant contributor to the emission of greenhouse gases (GHG), with transport responsible for over a quarter of the UK's GHG emissions in 2019Link opens in a new window.
+Fossil fuels powered vehicles not only make up the overwhelming majority of vehicles on UK roads, but they represent a significant contributor to the emission of greenhouse gases (GHG), with transport responsible for over a quarter of the UK's GHG emissions in 2019.

 Second-hand petrol and diesel vehicles will still be available, but many smaller business fleets will likely start to migrate to zero-emission vehicles over the coming decade.